lotsgon-org/fm-skin-builder/README.md

 - Set `FM_HARD_EXIT=0` to disable the hard exit safeguard if you prefer normal interpreter shutdown.
 - The tool respects targeting hints (`hints.txt`) to limit patch scope—see `docs/recipes/targeting-hints.md`.
 - Texture name mappings (`assets/*/mapping.json`) steer the new texture prefilter and swap pipeline.
+- Desktop shell: from the repo root run `npm run tauri:dev` (or `npm run tauri:dev-local` to force a fresh PyInstaller build).
+The runner automatically ensures `.venv` exists and uses it to execute the CLI in dev/release.
+- Husky hooks run `npm run lint` on every commit and `commitlint` on message creation.
+Use `npm run lint:python`, `npm run lint:rust`, or `npm run lint:frontend` to troubleshoot failures locally.

+## Tooling & Hooks

+- Run `npm install` at the repo root to install Husky hooks.
+Pre-commit runs `ruff`, `cargo fmt/clippy`, and `eslint`; `commit-msg` enforces Conventional Commits.
+- `npm run lint:python`, `npm run lint:rust`, and `npm run lint:frontend` are available individually when iterating on failures.

 ## Documentation